HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 #### Considerations

 - CBOs are typically not BAs of covered entities and therefore not bound by HIPAA's privacy and security requirements
-- Provider may not always have the relationship with the CBO
+- Provider may not have a relationship CBO
 - CBO may not accept the referral or be unable to perform the requested service
 - Closing the loop via patient reported outcomes